nathanschmid08/SentinelIS/README.md

 - npm (Package Manager)

 ### Testing
-- Java (Test Connection to MySQL)
-- Python (Test Connection to MongoDB)
+- Python (Test Connection for Databases)

 ## In Planing; not used yet
 - Redis